collective/collective.mustread/README.rst

 You could conceivably, instead of this view, provide a viewlet that accesses the tracking behavior and API.
 Just be aware that doing all of that full sync is a risk.
 YMMV.

+There's also a special debugging view ``@@mustread-hasread`` which will tell you whether the user you're logged in as, has read the object you're calling this view on.

 Installation
 ============